London lifestyle & travels with kids and babies

 A long week end Ischia is simply enough on this magic volcanic island – we are already planning to return!

 For longer holidays on neighbouring islands, check our articles on Procida – a little authentic gem little known outside Italy or simply Island hopping around Naples.
-And still on Italian islands topic, here’s to Sardinia with kids.
+And still on Italian islands topic, here’s to Sardinia with kids as well as Sicily’s beautiful Monaci delle Terre Nere and Palermo.
 A bit further but still for savvy travellers who’d like to escape the crowds of Amalfi or Tuscany for something less frenetic and commercially polished, head to our article on Puglia, we had a blast in here the summers of 2019 and 2022 and we have raved about Puglia best beach clubs in here.